 Toxicity in The Workplace

-Many hospitals suffer from a toxic work environment.
-In this presentation I talk about toxic work environments and how to recognize them and how to help fix them.
-I discuss what things can lead to a toxic environment and how each person can influence the toxicity and make it better.
+Many hospital team members work in a toxic environment.
+In this presentation I talk about how to recognize a toxic environment, what type of effects a toxic environment has on team members, and what both team members and leaders can do to help change them.
+I also discuss what things can lead to a toxic environment and how each person can influence the toxicity and make it better.

 Is the word Policy like a four-letter word?